 Complaints about school employees and general education programs, including Title I services, are first filed locally and addressed by the school administration.
 The school board has primary responsibility for ensuring that the school laws are followed.

-Local complaint policies require individuals to present complaints in writing.
-A person may request to appeal the superintendent's decision to the school board.
-It is very important to follow the steps and the timelines required by the district's policies and procedures.
+Local complaint policies require you to present complaints in writing.
+You can appeal the superintendent's decision to the school board.
+It is important to follow the steps and the timelines required by the district's policies and procedures.
 School administrators and the superintendent's office can provide copies of the complaint policies and forms.

-If a person believes he or she is aggrieved by the actions or decisions of the school board that violate school laws, the person may appeal the school board's written decision to the commissioner of education.
-Hearings and Appeals are provided for under Section 7.057 of the Texas Education Code and the person must follow the procedures described in Section 157.1073 of the Texas Administrative Code.
+If you believe the actions or decisions of a school board violate school laws, you can appeal the school board's written decision to the commissioner of education.
+Hearings and Appeals are provided for under Section 7.057 of the Texas Education Code, and the person must follow the procedures described in Section 157.1073 of the Texas Administrative Code.

 General Inquiries Unit

 GED Testing Irregularities